Our Team

 "[Coffee] is the lifeblood that drives the dreams of champions.”

-Nashwan Sebi is a Special Lecturer at OU and an Adjunct Professor at EMU.
+Nashwan Sebi is a Visiting Assistant Professor at OU and an Adjunct Professor at EMU.
 In 2020's summer, he commenced his instructional journey with the ECE4/5520 Automotive Mechatronics I at Oakland University, Rochester, MI.
 His academic contributions expanded to include notable courses such as ECE6520 Automotive Mechatronics II, ECE4/5415 Microcomputer-based Control Systems, and ECE3100 Electronic Circuits and Devices.
 Concurrently, since 2021, he has been a key educator for the CEET373 Autonomous Vehicles course at Eastern Michigan University, Ypsilanti.

 Highlighting his contribution to the OU-Stellenatis (formerly recognized as OU-FCA) collaboration from 2019, Nashwan has been instrumental in delivering the Automotive Mechatronics I course (Cert.
 1 Mod.
 3) to Stellantis' engineers.

-On the academic front, Nashwan is in the advanced stages of his Ph.D. pursuit at OU.
-Additionally, he holds a Master's in Electrical and Computer Engineering from Lawrence Technological University, Southfield, MI, and a B.Sc. from the University of Technology, Baghdad, in Computer and Control Engineering.
+Dr. Sebi earned his Ph.D. at Oakland University.
+He holds a Master's in Electrical and Computer Engineering from Lawrence Technological University, Southfield, MI, and a B.Sc. from the University of Technology, Baghdad, in Computer and Control Engineering.
 Professionally, he made significant contributions to the University of Baghdad, leveraging his skills as a Computer Engineer and sharing knowledge as a lecturer for an impressive duration of over six years.
 At the heart of his research endeavors lie AI and the innovative world of autonomous vehicles.

 Emily Crose